desertbit/photon/README.md

 ## Preview

-This is what a simple google maps example would look like:
+This is what a simple OpenStreetMap example would look like:

 ![Demo Preview](preview.png "Preview")